bedops/bedops/docs/content/revision-history.rst

 * :ref:`starch`

-  * Fixed bug with :ref:`starch` where zero-byte BED input (i.e., an "empty set") created a truncated and unusable archive.
+  * Fixed bug with :ref:`starch` where zero-byte BED input (*i.e.*, an "empty set") created a truncated and unusable archive.
 We now put in a "dummy" chromosome for zero-byte input, which :ref:`unstarch` can now unpack.

     This should simplify error handling with certain pipelines, specifically where set or other BEDOPS operations yield an "empty set" BED file that is subsequently compressed with :ref:`starch`.